-- Keep track of members participating in the particular area of the programme or award, registering and supporting them as required. - Assist the Section Adviser working in the same area with practical administrative support. - Provide ongoing administrative support to the Country/Region, County or Division by coordinating and organising on a specific topic, often by email. - Lead on the day-to-day tasks in managing your area of expertise, working with and supporting the local Commissioner and Advisers on implementing activity. - Demonstrate a working knowledge of and enthusiasm for your specialism. - Support Leaders to provide a safe girl-only space where girls and young women can discover their full potential through all areas of the programme. - Attend level-specific meetings and events as appropriate. - Work with the Trainer Coordinator and Trainers to ensure there are adequate training opportunities for Leaders and other volunteers. - Administer any applicable training or qualifications in your area of responsibility. - Keep up to date with new resources and programme initiatives, and use them as appropriate. - Complete relevant training for the role and ensure the wider team's skills are up to date. - Manage a local budget, liaising with the level Treasurer and Commissioner as necessary. - Keep track of members participating in the particular area of the programme or award, registering and supporting them as required. - Assist the Section Adviser working in the same area with practical administrative support.
+- Provide ongoing administrative support to the Country/Region or County by coordinating and organising matters related to peer education, often by email. - Lead on the day-to-day tasks in managing your area of expertise, working with the local Commissioner and Advisers on implementing activity. - Demonstrate a working knowledge of and enthusiasm for your specialism. - Support Peer Educators to provide a safe girl-only space where girls and young women can discover their full potential through all areas of the programme. - Attend level-specific meetings and events as appropriate. - Ensure there are adequate training opportunities within your specific area of expertise. - Administer any applicable training or qualifications in your area of responsibility. - Keep up to date with new resources and programme initiatives, and use them as appropriate. - Complete relevant training for the role and ensure the wider team's skills are up to date. - Manage a local budget, liaising with the level Treasurer and Commissioner as necessary. - Develop and implement a local plan for 4 (peer education) in the context of the national operation of the programme. - Raise awareness of 4 (peer education) throughout the area, using appropriate communication channels to promote trainings, topics and sessions. - Gather feedback on the effectiveness of sessions, monitor whether peer education is put into practice, and use the Learning to Lead resource.